tsawyer/dvm-project-notes/build-dfsi.md

 * The `make` command builds the project and may take a long time.
 * Finally do `make strip` and `make old_install`.
 This removes debug code and copies the project to `/opt/dvm`.

+## The steps below are obsolete!

+The DVM Project no longer builds dvmdfsi.
+DFSI has merged into dvmhost.
+DVMHost support for DFSI requires V24 board FM 2.0.
+It's not in your board unless it's been flashed.
+This document will be updated once I get my STLink programmer and successfully flash a V24 board.

 ## Configuration

 * Copy the configuration file `cp /usr/src/dvm-project-notes/config/dfsi.yml /opt/dvm/`.